gsauthof/dracut-sshd/README.md

 initramfs.
-A few KiBs could be saved via switching from [OpenSSH][ossh]'s sshd to something like [Dropbear][dropbear], but such an alternative sshd server is likely less well audited for security issues and supports less features (e.g. as of 2018 [Dropbear doesn't support public authentication with ssh-ed25519][drop25519] keys).
+A few KiBs could be saved via switching from [OpenSSH][ossh]'s sshd to something like [Dropbear][dropbear], but such an alternative sshd server is likely less well audited for security issues and supports less features.

 Last but not least, in times where even embedded systems feature hundreds of megabytes RAM, temporarily occupying a few extra